The Secret in Their Eyes

-The Secret in Their Eyes (El secreto de sus ojos) is a 2009 Argentine-Spanish crime drama film produced, edited, and directed by Juan José Campanella from a screenplay by Campanella and Eduardo Sacheri, and based on Sacheri's 2005 novel La pregunta de sus ojos.
+The Secret in Their Eyes (El secreto de sus ojos) is a 2009 crime drama film produced, edited, and directed by Juan José Campanella from a screenplay by Campanella and Eduardo Sacheri, and based on Sacheri's 2005 novel La pregunta de sus ojos.
 It stars Ricardo Darín, Soledad Villamil, Pablo Rago, Javier Godino, and Guillermo Francella.
-In the film, judiciaries Benjamín Espósito (Darín) and Irene Hastings (Villamil) investigate a rape and murder in 1970s Argentina.
+The film, which is an Argentine co-production with Spain, focuses on the relationship between judiciary agents Benjamín Espósito (Darín) and Irene Hastings (Villamil) and their investigation into a murder case in 1970s Argentina.

 The film marks the fourth feature-length collaboration between Campanella and Darín, after Same Love, Same Rain (1999), Son of the Bride (2001), and Moon of Avellaneda (2004).
-It uses a nonlinear narrative and explores the strenuous political and social climate in Argentina throughout the latter 20th century.
-It is notable for its continuous five-minute-long shot that encompasses a large stadium during a live football match..
+It uses a nonlinear narrative and explores the strenuous political and social climate in Argentina throughout the later 20th century.
+The film is acclaimed for its feature of a continuous five-minute-long shot that runs through a large stadium in which a football match was being held.

-The Secret in Their Eyes was theatrically released in Argentina on August 13, 2009.
+The Secret in Their Eyes was theatrically released in Argentina on August 13, 2009, with a North American premiere held on September 12, 2009 at the 2009 Toronto International Film Festival.
 It received critical acclaim for its screenplay, thematic content, Campanella's direction, and the performances of the cast.
-The film grossed over $34 million worldwide, becoming the second highest-grossing Argentian film ever, behind Nazareno Cruz and the Wolf (1975).
+The film grossed over $34 million worldwide, becoming the second highest-grossing Argentine film ever, behind Nazareno Cruz and the Wolf (1975).
 It received numerous awards and nominations, winning for Best Foreign Language Film at the 82nd Academy Awards and for Best Spanish Language Foreign Film at the 24th Goya Awards.